hunt-genes/PPU-GenEpi/Day5/README.md

 ## Instructions
 ## 1. Set up
 We have [installed METAL](http://csg.sph.umich.edu/abecasis/Metal/download/) using the pre-compiled binaries for you.
+An updated version of METAL that should work on machines requiring 64-bit iss available [here](https://github.com/statgen/METAL/blob/master/README.md).

 Usually you would download publically available summary statistics from the internet to your local machine.
 For convience for this practical, we have already downloadeded summary statistics from 3 studies, BBJ, HUNT, and GLGC.